 IF YOU DO have a custodian in Montreal, please follow the instructions provided in the CAQ application by Immigration Quebec.

 IF YOU DO NOT have a custodian in Montreal - and you will be living in McGill Student Residences - you can request to have the Associate Dean of Students act as your custodian by following the instructions below:

 Apply online for your Quebec Acceptance Certificate (CAQ) through Immigration Quebec’s website.

-Once your online CAQ application has been submitted, you will receive a CAQ personalized checklist with a CAQ application number (6 digit number) found on top right-hand corner of checklist.
+Once your online CAQ application has been submitted, you will receive a CAQ personalized checklist with a CAQ application number (6 digit number) found on the top right-hand corner of the checklist.

-Complete the Custodianship Request Letter (2017-2018).
+Complete the Custodianship Request Letter.
 You must fill out all fields in the letter and include your CAQ application number.
 Incomplete letters will not be processed.

-You may then submit the Custodian Letter with the supporting documents for your CAQ application.
-Please make sure to keep a copy for your Study Permit Application.
+You may then submit the original Custodianship Request Letter and the Custodianship Acknowledgement Letter with the supporting documents for your CAQ application.
+Please make sure to keep a copy of your Study Permit Application.